 Keeto, Harlan Schwartz’s husky, chillin’ at the Red Lake Outftters’ store in downtown Red Lake

-Update: A month has passed and I’ve written some text to go along with the pix.
-I’ve also included some maps of the route with portages and campsites indicated.
+A month has passed and I’ve written some text to go along with the pix.
+I’ve also included some maps of the route with portages and campsites and pictograph site locations indicated.
 If you’re interested in seeing more, start off with the post below –

 The specific posts on the headwaters section of the Bloodvein in Woodland Caribou Provincial Park starts with this post: